evolbioinfo/gotree/README.md

 ## Usage
 gotree implements several tree manipulation commands.

+You may go to the [doc](docs/index.md) for a more detailed documentation of the commands.

 ### List of commands
 *  annotate:    Annotate internal nodes of a tree with given data
 *  clear:       Clear lengths or supports from input trees